The Hobbit (1977 TV Movie)

 Thorin: Your kind will never understand war, hobbit.
 This is WAR!

-Gandalf the Grey: This is a map of Lonely Mountain, given to be by your grandfather.
+Gandalf the Grey: This is a map of Lonely Mountain, presented to me 100 years ago by your father.

-Thorin: What?
-Why wasn't it given to me, the rightful heir?
+Thorin: Why wasn't it given to me, the rightful heir?

-Gandalf the Grey: I have chosen my time to give it to you.
+Gandalf the Grey: I have chosen my own time to give it to you.

 Bilbo Baggins: Oh, I do love maps!
 I have quite a collection of them.

 Thorin: Bah!
-I remember the mountain well enough without this.
+I remember the mountain well enough without it.